Wichita Falls, Texas: Local government

-The city manager is Darron Leiker.
+The city manager is Jeff Jenkins.

 State and federal politics

 Wichita Falls is located in the 69th district of the Texas House of Representatives.
 Lanham Lyne, a Republican, represented the district from 2011 to 2013; he was the mayor of Wichita Falls from 2005 to 2010.
 When Lyne declined to seek a second term in 2012, voters chose another Republican, James Frank.
 Wichita Falls is located in the 30th district of the Texas Senate.
 Craig Estes, a Republican, had held the senate seat since 2001, until Pat Fallon won election in 2018.
 Wichita Falls is part of Texas's 13th congressional district for the U.S. House of Representatives.
 Ronny Jackson, a Republican, has held this seat since 2021.
-The 13th District is considered the most conservative district in the country, according to the Cook Political Report 2018.